-This nutritious Creamy Dairy-Free Roasted Tomato Basil Soup is vegan, hearty, and full of delicious summer flavor that’s perfect for the end of the season.
+This nutritious Creamy Dairy-Free Roasted Tomato Basil Soup is vegan, hearty and full of delicious flavor that’s perfect for the end cool fall mornings.

 I mentioned in my last post how my kitchen was overflowing with veggies from my own garden and my grandparents’.
 This Creamy Dairy-Free Roasted Tomato Basil Soup is an effort to make sure that not one of those goes to waste.

 Homemade tomato soup is like, one of my top 10 favorite things.
 With a grilled cheese for dipping and lots of croutons…. it’s basically an edible cure for a really crap day.

 In an attempt to make my favorite soup more on the healthy side, I eliminated the heavy cream, which I normally swirl in at the end, and added avocado.
 The result was thick, luscious, and friggin’ delicious.
 I added a ton of sea salt and hot sauce to my bowl when all was said and done and licked my bowl clean.
 Literally.

 If my memory serves me correctly, Ina Garten’s Tomato Basil Soup was one of the first recipes I ever made when I first got an interest in cooking (and was obsessed with Food Network).
 You can’t forget the good olive oil, ya know?
 Or else, Ina will hunt you down, cover you in said olive oil, and roast you to absolute perfection.

 She’s the ideal mix of intimidating and relatable, if relatable was having a mansion with the most epic garden in the Hamptons.
 If I could be one celebrity chef for a day